Azure-Samples/azureai-samples/quickstart.md

 #Install the azure-identity SDK
 # %pip install azure-identity
 import os
-from azure.ai.project import *
+from azure.ai.projects import *
-from azure.ai.project.models import *
+from azure.ai.projects.models import *
 from azure.identity import DefaultAzureCredential from typing import Any